Tiv religion and beliefs: Tsav

-Is a complex cosmic potency that is internalized in an individual and forms or integrates to be part of his personality.
+Tsav is a complex cosmic potency that is internalized in an individual and forms or integrates to be part of his personality.
 It can be a sign or a source of special kind of abilities.
 It is not present in all people.
 A group of people with tsav is called mbatsav.
 It can also be enhanced.
 Some writers call mbatsav witches while others don't totally agree because they state that the aim of tsav is for the good of the community but some individuals use it for selfish motives.
 No one knows the detail of any tsav activity except the mbatsav people and God.
 Examples of tsav are; great musical and artistic ability, consistent political power, ability to live to an old age, the Kwagh-Hir(because it demonstrates ingenuity and special talent).

 Highly skilled mbatsav meet at night to regulate the use of cosmic and social forces for the benefit of the family, clan, tribe etc. They also meet at the end of every funeral to determine the cause of death of the individual.